jim-schwoebel/youtube_scrape/README.md

 # youtube_scrape
-This is an internal library for building playlists and scraping youtube videos.
+This is a library for building playlists and scraping youtube videos.

 Insert the youtube playlist name and url and download to folder.
 Then, convert all videos to .mp4 format for further processing.